Dragon Ball Z VIZBig Volume Seven collects the 19th, 20th, and 21st volumes of the manga that chronicle the Dragon Ball Z portion of the franchise.

 The Tenkaichi tournament has been split into a children’s division and a regular division.
 We get to see Trunks and Goten fight in the children’s division, and their initial fights are amusing, especially since they take on boys from the same family.
 Their mother is a horrible person, and I think the jesting she gets from both Bulma and Chichi is deserved.
 The inevitable fight between Trunks and Goten is a wonderful read.
 As a prize, the winner gets to take on Hercule… and this is rather amusing.

-To determine who the fifteen people who will be part of the adult division in addition to Hercule, it is decide to use a punch machine to register each entrant’s strength.
-The Z Fighters have to try to tone to down, but Vegeta decides to use his full power… and destroys the punch machine in the process.
+To determine which 15 people will be part of the adult division in addition to Hercule, it is decided to use a punch machine to register each entrant’s strength.
+The Z Fighters have to try to tone it down, but Vegeta decides to use his full power… and destroys the punch machine in the process.
 The Z Fighters using the punch machine is hilarious, but Vegeta’s destruction of it is the icing on the cake.
 Before the adult division gets underway, the Z Fighters and the reader are introduced to two new characters.

 A lot of changes come for the characters, especially with that timeskip in there.
 But from watching the anime, I know that the end of this series is getting ever closer.
 As far as I know, the anime at this point didn’t include any fillers, so it’ll be interesting to read the remaining VIZBig volumes to determine whether or not this assumption is correct.